011-dimstyle/msgcli/readme.md

+# 🚀 msgcli
-it's a massage tools using cli and local network
+✨ it's a massage tool using cli , using tcp and rust

+## 📱 Feature
+-  📂 send file to another device.
+-  💬 send text to another device.